Performance Best Practices in the HTTP/2 Era

 styles/header.css styles/sidebar.css styles/footer.css styles/blog.css

 Similar to concatenation, it’s no longer necessary to bundle up your site’s images into a single sprite sheet.
-The exception to this rule is when using SVG files.
+The exception to this rule is when using SVG files (learn all about what SVG files are used for and why developers should be using them).
 A single SVG file may yield better compression results, but this is something you will need to test on a case by case basis.

 One method of reducing HTTP requests in HTTP/1.1 was to inline assets.
 This was especially common for images which could be converted into a data URI and loaded by the browser without making an additional request to the server.
 The problem with this technique is that the asset can’t be cached by the browser and will therefore be downloaded (as part of the page source) on every request.